mahynski/template-conda-project/README.md

 ---
 Update the CITATION.cff file to enable appropriate citations.

-The logo for this repository (logo.png) was generated using Google Gemini (Imagen 3) on Nov.
-28, 2024 with the prompt "Create a logo for a GitHub repository that is a coding template."
+The logo for this repository (logo.png) was generated using Google Gemini 2.0 Flash (Imagen 3) on Feb.
+19, 2025 with the prompt "Create a logo of a robotic bird being designed and templated by a robot in a factory."

 Versioning
 ---